National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 (1) Council review and analyses.
 In response to the annual review, or at any other time, the Council may initiate action to add or adjust management measures if it finds that action is necessary to meet or be consistent with the goals and objectives of the Skate FMP.
 After a framework action has been initiated, the Council shall develop and analyze appropriate management actions within the scope of measures specified in paragraph (b) of this section.
 The Council shall publish notice of its intent to take action and provide the public with any relevant analyses and opportunity to comment on any possible actions.
 Documentation and analyses for the framework adjustment shall be available at least 1 week before the final meeting.

 (2) Council recommendation.
 After developing management actions and receiving public testimony, the Council may make a recommendation to the Regional Administrator.
-The Council's recommendation shall include supporting rationale, an analysis of impacts required under paragraph (a)(1) of this section, and a recommendation to the Regional Administrator on whether to issue the management measures as a final rule.
+The Council's recommendation shall include supporting rationale, an analysis of Start Printed Page 3440impacts required under paragraph (a)(1) of this section, and a recommendation to the Regional Administrator on whether to issue the management measures as a final rule.
 If the Council recommends that the framework measures should be issued directly as a final rule, without opportunity for public notice and comment, the Council shall consider at least the following factors and provide support and analysis for each factor considered:

 (i) Whether the availability of data on which the recommended management measures are based allows for adequate time to publish a proposed rule, and whether regulations have to be in place for an entire harvest/fishing season;